zzzprojects/docs/dappertutorial.net/pages/getting-started/step-by-step-tutorial.md

 </table>
 ```

-Let's run your application and specify the following Url.
+Let's run your application and specify the following URL.

 ```csharp
 http://localhost:55016/Customer/